HirenPatel411/CSCI-1250/README.md

 # Introduction
-  This repository has my completed projects in Intro To Computer Science I.
+  This repository has my completed projects from Intro To Computer Science I.

 ## Language
   Java